 When you’re in the middle of a home organizing or decluttering spree, it’s easy to stuff things in your closets and hope for the best.
 Eventually, however, there will come a time when your closet organization needs special attention to clean out the items you no longer need and get the possessions left in that closet in order.

 This guide will walk you through a quick and painless process for organizing your closet storage to help you maximize space and reduce the amount of unnecessary items you may be keeping.

 If you’re wondering how to organize your closet, follow these key steps:

 Step 1: Determine the desired purpose of your closet space

 Depending on the layout and structure of your home, you may have closets that have a specific purpose and closets that hold a more general collection of items.
 For example, the closet in your bedroom probably holds primarily clothes, and we have some specific tips about the best way to organize a closet.
 Your coat closet in the entryway may hold outerwear.
 A linen closet, on the other hand, might be a treasure trove of bedding, cleaning supplies, bathroom supplies, and more.

 Before you start planning how to organize your closet, determine the specific purpose of this closet.
 Decide what really needs to be in it and what items need to find another home.
 You may be surprised by how many items contained in your closet don’t really need to be there!

-Step Two: As you plan how to organize your closet, get rid of items you no longer want or need.
+Step 2: Get rid of items you no longer want or need

 Now that you have a plan for how to organize your closet, it’s time to get a blank slate.
 Start by emptying the closet completely and getting rid of items you don’t really want or need.
 Set out two boxes as you clean out your closet: a box of things to donate or sell, and a box of things to throw away.